brofu/notes-golang/01-specification/02-interface/001-empty-and-non-empty-interface.md

 * **Why there is a slice of `People`, with 2 different concrete types, say that, `Student` and `Teacher`?**

-The main purpose for this, to make sure the procedure of **getting the address of method dynamically** is triggered.
+The main purpose for this, is to let the code `common` (for example, to seek the method address by address offset), instead of by `function symbol`.

-In contrast, if we do like this, that procedure would be NOT triggered.
-Since the compiler can get the method address in compiling process.
-Let's say, that
+For example, if we write code like this, the code would be presented by `function symbol`, and as a result, we cannot observe the `address offset` clearly.

 ```
 func showExampleMethodCall(ctx context.Context) {